CanDemirbuken/DriverHub/README.md

 ## 📖 About

-DriverHub is a **car rental backend API** designed as a portfolio project around modern .NET backend architecture and real-world application patterns.
+DriverHub is a **car rental platform** designed as a portfolio project around modern .NET backend architecture, Angular frontend development and real-world application patterns.

 The project originally started as a CRUD-focused learning project, but evolved into a more focused rental domain centered around **physical vehicles, fleet management, locations, pricing and reservations**.

 Instead of implementing repetitive CRUD operations for unrelated entities, DriverHub focuses on a smaller domain with deeper business behavior.

-Current development is divided into two main areas:
+The application is divided into two main areas:

 - **Admin Fleet Management**
 - **Public Rental & Reservation Flow**

+The backend provides the application, domain, security and persistence foundation, while the Angular client provides the administrative and future public-facing user interfaces.

 ---